zydras/KADET/README.md

 This is the codebase for the KADET fork of the /TG/station SpaceStation 13 codebase, also including files from the Nova codebase.
 While this codebase is public, the official server for this codebase is private.

+The Korps worldbuilding and canon belongs to Kraken/KorpsPropaganda.

 ## PLOT

 The *original* Space Station 13 is a paranoia-laden round-based roleplaying game set against the backdrop of a nonsensical, metal death trap masquerading as a space station, with charming spritework designed to represent the sci-fi setting and its dangerous undertones.